sk-sahu/sk-sahu.github.io/about.md

 title: About
 permalink: /about/
 ---

-Hi!
-I am Sangram.
-Thanks for stoping by :)

 ### What do I work?
 I'm a Computational Biologist by training and currently a Junior Research Fellow (JRF) at [IISER, Mohali] in Plant Developmental Biology lab with the area of research in Genomics and Systems Biology.
 I received my M.Sc.
 Bioinformatics from [BICPU], [Pondicherry University] in 2017.